-In reality, the soft cloud was imagined.
+In truth, the soft cloud nestled around me was imagined.
 The serenity was all a fascination in my mind.
-As I reflected on what a night of prayer might be like, the words of praise, thanksgiving, and the many petitions were real.
-But there were only so many words of praise and thanksgiving to express without sounding insincere.
+As I tried to envision what a night of prayer might be like, the words of praise, thanksgiving, and the many petitions were real.
+But there were not enough words of praise and thanksgiving I could think of to fill an evening.
 There were only so many intercessions to make without repeating them.
-So, I completed my imagined night of prayer by nestling into the warm tender hands of God-just being there in a state of peace.
-But such a night has never really happened for me.
+So, I completed my imagined night of prayer by allowing my mind to nestle into the warm tender hands of God-just being there in a state of peace.
+But such a night has never happened for me.

 I wonder, though, how Jesus' night of prayer might have been.
-Surely his words of thanks were more heartfelt than mine, and his praises saw greatness I can't imagine.
+Surely his words of thanks were more heartfelt than mine, and his praises saw greatness beyond any I can conceive.
 The burdens He carried were heavier and his insights into the needs of those around him were greater than mine, so his requests for help went deeper and his intercessions for those around him took longer.
 But I wonder if part of Jesus' night of prayer was simply cradled in the tender hands of God and bathed in his glory and peace.

-It is a place I long to one day be.
+It is a state of being I long to one day have.

-"You are the light of the world," Richard +
+You are the light of the world, Richard + www.reflectingthesavior.org

-www.reflectingthesavior.org